realworldocaml/book/en/json.md

 ((typ ocaml)(name json/yojson_basic.mli)(part 1))
 ```

-When first reading these interfaces, you can generally ignore the optional
+When first reading these interfaces, you can generally ignore the
-arguments (which have the question marks in the type signature), as they will
+optional arguments (which have the question marks in the type
-be filled in with sensible values.
-In the above signature, the optional
+signature), since they should have sensible defaults.
+In the above
-arguments offer finer control over the memory buffer allocation and error
+signature, the optional arguments offer finer control over the memory
-messages from parsing incorrect JSON.
+buffer allocation and error messages from parsing incorrect JSON.

 The type signature for these functions with the optional elements removed makes
 their purpose much clearer.
 The three ways of parsing JSON are either directly